What is Morphose?

 By decrypting the "Note" that is only given to the user it is possible to link deposit and withdrawal.
 Morphose only lets withdrawal to or by an address that is different than the deposit address.
 Unless you give your Note to someone else, there is no way to fully link deposit and withdrawal through your "public" wallet address.
 However, your IP address can also be considered public information because it is known by your ISP.
 So even though withdrawal to or by a new wallet address is enough to break the link, using a VPN to get a new IP while making withdrawal will improve the privacy.

-Morphose currently runs on Binance Smart Chain, Polygon and Fantom.
+Morphose currently runs on Binance Smart Chain, Ethereum, Polygon, Fantom and Avalanche.

 Morphose strictly doesn't collect any user data, Blockchain data, server data, or browser data.
 Morphose also doesn't save notes on Blockchain or use IPFS as data storage.
 Any data, such as secret note data, that can be related with user is saved only on user's browser for user's ownership.